International Skating Union: History

 The ISU celebrated its 75th anniversary in 1967, when they published 75 Years of European and World Championships.
 The organization was unable to celebrate its 25th and 50th anniversaries in 1917 and 1942 due to the two world wars.
 In 1991, the ISU celebrated its 100th anniversary.

 In 1967, the ISU adopted short track speed skating.
 The first official ISU World Championships in speed skating took place in 1981.
 Short track speed skating became part of the official Olympic program in 1992.
 The earliest speed skating competitions hosted by the ISU, between 1976 and 1980, were held under different names but have retrospectively received World Championship status.
 The discipline was known as "indoor speed skating" at first, until being renamed "short track speed skating" when indoor rinks for the longer speed skating events were introduced.

 By 1988, 38 nations had joined the ISU.
 Over the next few years, the organization abandoned one of its long-held practices, eliminating the use of mandatory figures in the singles' figure skating competitions and reducing their use in ice dancing.
 During the 1970s and 1980s, several Asian countries joined the ISU, followed in the early 1990s by many new countries emerging from the breakup of the USSR, Yugoslavia and Czechoslovakia.
 In 1994, synchronized skating was formally recognized as a separate discipline, and the first ISU World Championships were held in 2000 in Minneapolis, Minnesota.

 After the 2002 Winter Olympics in Salt Lake City, Utah, the ISU implemented changes to many of its events.
 The ISU approved the use of video replay, when available, to review referee decisions.
 The rules for judging figure skating were also overhauled as a direct result of the 2002 Olympic Winter Games figure skating scandal.
 According to Ottavio Cinquanta, former president of the ISU, "'Something was wrong there,' ...
 'Not just the individual but also the system.
 It existed for 70 years.
 Now we are trying to replace one system with another.'"
 A new judging system for figure skating took effect in 2005, replacing the 6.0 system of "perfect" scores and instead giving points for various technical elements.

 Since the 2000s, the ISU has experienced a new wave of expansion, with several countries in Asia and Latin America joining the organization.
-In 2019, skating federations from Chile, Peru, Turkmenistan, and Vietnam acquired membership of the ISU.
+In 2019, skating federations from Chile, Peru, Turkmenistan, and Vietnam acquired membership to the ISU.